HazenBabcock/cl-plplot/commonqt-plot/README.txt

 Relevant files:
   Smoke related:
-    plplotqt.h - The "all inclusive" header file that smokegen needs. plplotqt.pro - The lib template that qmake uses to create the make file. smokeconfig.xml - The smoke XML configuration file.
+    plplotqt.h - The "all inclusive" header file that smokegen needs. plplotqt_smoke.h - The header file for compiling the smoke generated .cpp files. plplotqt.pro - The lib template that qmake uses to create the make file. smokeconfig.xml - The smoke XML configuration file.